Long spin coherence times in the ground state and an optically excited state of $^{167}$Er$^{3+}$:Y$_2$SiO$_5$ at zero magnetic field: Conclusion

-To conclude, we have used Raman heterodyne spectroscopy to measure hyperfine spectra from the ground and excited states of \pErYSO\ as well as to detect spin echoes from both states.
-Our measurements of the coherence time at zero field are approximately 100 times longer than previous measurements for the same Er$^{3+}$ concentration at zero field \cite{hashimoto2016a}, and 200 times longer than the coherence time used to demonstrate a microwave memory using the even isotopes of erbium \cite{probst15}.
-This demonstrates that \pErYSO\ is a suitable candidate for a telecom compatible and superconducting qubit compatible microwave quantum memory.
-The coherence time can still be increased by operating at a lower temperature and lower dopant concentration.
-With a complete spin Hamiltonian for the ground and excited state, made possible with our spectra obtained through Raman heterodyne, ZEFOZ points can be found to further extend the spin coherence time of \pErYSO\ with and without an applied magnetic field.
+To conclude, we have used Raman heterodyne spectroscopy to measure hyperfine spectra from the ground and excited states of \pErYSO, as well as to detect spin echoes from both states.
+Our measured coherence times at zero field are approximately 100 times longer than previous measurements for the same Er$^{3+}$ concentration at zero field \cite{hashimoto2016a} and 200 times longer than the coherence time used to demonstrate a microwave memory using the even isotopes of Er$^{3+}$ \cite{probst2015a}.
+This demonstrates that \pErYSO\ is a potential candidate for a telecom compatible and superconducting qubit compatible microwave quantum memory.